ryang-phunware/maas-ads-ios-sdk/README.md

 }

 - (void)requestAds {
-    // Create an adsRequest object and request ads from the ad server with your own kZoneIdVideo TVASTAdsRequest *request = [TVASTAdsRequest requestWithAdZone:kZoneIdVideo];
+    // Create an adsRequest object and request ads from the ad server with your own ZONE_ID TVASTAdsRequest *request = [TVASTAdsRequest requestWithAdZone:**YOUR ZONE ID**];
     [_videoAd requestAdsWithRequestObject:request];

     //If you want to specify the type of video ad you are requesting, use the call below.